Bone Disorders and Malformations

 Understanding Bone Biology Through the Discovery of Osteogenic Proteins Derived From the Study of Craniosynostosis

 Craniosynostosis, the premature fusion of the skull bones, is a significant medical and dental health issue.
 The Cunningham laboratory is investigating the molecular and developmental causes of isolated and hereditary craniosynostosis syndromes, with the goal of understanding what drives premature bone fusion.
-Using RNA sequence data from cell lines derived from surgical bone samples from craniosynostosis patients, Dr. Cunningham is evaluating the role of differential gene expression and genetic variation in the pathogenesis of the disease.
+Using mesenchymal stem cells created from cell lines derived from surgical bone samples of craniosynostosis patients and RNA sequence data, Dr. Cunningham is evaluating the role of differential gene expression and genetic variation in the pathogenesis of the disease.

 In addition to identifying causal mutations in craniosynostosis, this work is aimed at gaining an understanding of the biology of bone growth and how disease disrupts the maintenance of normal bone development.
 Using differential gene expression data and studies on the mechanobiology of osteoblasts, Dr. Cunningham is focused on identifying factors that affect bone growth.
 Recently, the Cunningham laboratory and collaborators have identified a relationship between insulin growth factor 1 (IGF1) activation and changes in cellular contractility and migration in osteoblasts derived from craniosynostosis patients.
 Genetic variant analysis has demonstrated that genes with mutations that cause syndromic forms of craniosynostosis are more likely to harbor variants predicted to be damaging in single suture forms.